azraq27/padre/docs/source/padre_buddy.py.rst

 	echo $dsets[2]

 	echo ''
-	echo 'not necessarily in chronological order (that requires more beer)'
+	echo 'not necessarily in chronological order'